 What’s left out of the latest federal action to address the coronavirus is as important as what’s in it.
 The CARES Act, the federal “economic stimulus” bill passed March 27, will help millions of Americans to stay healthy, pay the bills, and afford the basic necessities.
 But federal policymakers must do more to address the health and economic concerns of all of us.

-This bill has a broad scope – $2.2 trillion dollars and 880 pages of legislation.
+This bill has a broad scope – $2.2 trillion and 880 pages of legislation.
 This analysis looks at some of the major provisions related to jobless workers; individuals and families; state, local, and tribal governments; businesses and employers; and other funding provisions.
 It also speaks to what is urgently needed in future policy action.

 Expanded Unemployment Insurance